More than 40,000 Palestinians have been killed in 10 months of war in Gaza, health ministry says | KRDO

 Nearly everyone living in Gaza has been displaced in the conflict, with many people forced to flee repeatedly as the Israeli military operation expanded, often into places it previously said had been cleared of Hamas fighters.

-In recent days, some 75,000 people southwest Gaza after Israeli evacuation orders were issued, according to the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) chief Philippe Lazzarini.
+In recent days, some 75,000 people southwest Gaza after Israeli evacuation orders were issued, according to UNRWA chief Lazzarini.

 Less than a sixth of the area of Gaza is not under Israeli evacuation orders, Lazzarini said late last month.